Events & Planning

 Consult the CIE International Opportunities search tool or connect with the CIE for other options.

 Connect with an experienced U of T student who has participated in the program you are interested in, or with a student from the partner institution you are thinking about.
-Contact our program office for details, or check out our academic discipline-focused workshops.
+Contact our program office for details, or check out our academic discipline-focused Learning Abroad Workshops above.

 Get advice from past participants